codefellows/seattle-code-301d78/class-15/project-guidelines.md

 - Clear documentation in the README.md
   - See the [documentation guidelines](#documentation) provided above

+- Authentication
+  - Integrates Auth0 on client and server.

 - Generally useful and functional
   - The project must utilize a professional Netlify domain name
   - Works as expected with no bugs